 - Income tax: paid from an individual’s income.
 Disposable income is the income left after deducting income tax from it.
-When income tax rise, there is little disposable income to spend on goods and services, firms will face lower demand and sales and will cut production, increasing unemployment.
+When income tax rise, there is little disposable income to spend on goods and services, so firms will face lower demand and sales, and will cut production, increasing unemployment.
 Lower income taxes will encourage more spending and thus higher production.

-- Inheritance tax: taxes on inherited wealth
+- Inheritance tax: tax levied on inherited wealth.

 - High revenue: as all people above a certain income level have to pay income taxes, the revenue from this tax is very high.

-- Reduce work incentives: people may rather stay unemployed (and receive govt. unemployment benefits) rather than be employed if it means they would have to pay a high amount of tax.
-Those already employed may not work productively, since any extra income they make, the more tax they will have to pay.
+- Reduces work incentives: people may rather stay unemployed (and receive govt. unemployment benefits) rather than be employed if it means they would have to pay a high amount of tax.
+Those already employed may not work productively, since for any extra income they make, the more tax they will have to pay.

 - Tax evasion: a lot of people find legal loopholes and escape having to pay any tax.
-Thus tax revenue falls and the govt. has to use more resources to catch those who evade the taxes.
+Thus tax revenue falls and the govt. has to use more resources to catch those who evade taxes.

 Indirect Taxes are taxes on goods and services sold.
 It is added to the prices of goods and services and it is paid while purchasing the good or service.
-It is called indirect because it indirectly takes money as tax from consumers. expenditure.
+It is called indirect because it indirectly takes money as tax from consumer expenditure.
 Some examples are:

 - GST/VAT: these are included in the price of goods and services.
 Increasing these indirect taxes will increase the prices of goods and services and reduce demand and in turn profits.
-Reducing these taxes will increase demand
+Reducing these taxes will increase demand.

 - Customs duty: includes import and export tariffs on goods and services flowing between countries.
-Increasing tariffs will reduce demand for the products
+Increasing tariffs will reduce demand for the products.

-- Excise Duty: tax on demerit goods like alcohol and tobacco, to reduce its demand
+- Excise Duty: tax on demerit goods like alcohol and tobacco, to reduce its demand.

-- Expanded tax-base: directs taxes are paid by those who make a good income, but indirect taxes are paid by all people (young, old, unemployed etc.) who consume goods and services, so there is a larger tax base
+- Expanded tax-base: directs taxes are paid by those who make a good income, but indirect taxes are paid by all people (young, old, unemployed etc.) who consume goods and services, so there is a larger tax base.

 - Can achieve specific aims: for example, excise duty (tax on demerit goods) can discourage the consumption of harmful goods; similarly, higher and lower taxes on particular products can influence their consumption.